 [Application materials to come.]

-The specialization starts in September of the given year.
-We recommend that you contact potential faculty supervisors 2-4 months before the relevant application deadline (i.e., September to November of the year prior to matriculation).
+Each DFP Training Program cohort begins in September of a given year.
+We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2018 program start, then October ’17 to January ’18).